avikt18/video-player/README.md

 To start the app in dev mode you can run the command:
 ### `npm start`

 This app uses json-server as the mock backend.
-To run the server locally, run:
-### `json-server --watch db.json`